gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 A typical example would be running Linear Regression until the error is small enough.
-The error can be sent back to the driver, and the driver can decide whether need to run one more round of regression.
+The error can be sent back to the driver, and the driver can decide whether it needs to run one more round of regression.

 # A more real example